 When they’re approaching information, they’re able to make very quick decisions that even very intelligent deep analysts can’t do.
 Part of what we do is we try to focus on those heuristics.
 Then the third thing…

-We need to match the heuristics to the affordances, the actual digital affordances of the environment they’re practicing them in, and try to build that as a habit.
+we need to match the heuristics to the affordances, the actual digital affordances of the environment they’re practicing them in, and try to build that as a habit.

 Melissa Mallon: I have a follow up question related to point 2A, I guess.

 Melissa: You’re talking a little bit about the depth of analysis that we’ve sort of found ourselves trying to teach our students.
-And I’ve had a lot of conversations about this with librarians in the last year or so that there used to be this method of Web evaluations that was very prescriptive, and there were checklists or the CRAAP test, which is a set of criteria that people can use to analyze or dig deeper.
+And I’ve had a lot of conversations about this with librarians in the last year or so that there used to be, sort of, this method of Web evaluations that was very prescriptive, and there were checklists or the CRAAP test, which is a set of criteria that people can use to analyze or dig deeper.

 Those were almost more, I think, meant to be quick.
 Like, “Here’s five to things to look at,” and then you can move on and decide if it’s good for your research or not.

-It seems like we’re almost rubber banding back and forth here.
+It seems like we’re kind of almost rubber banding back and forth here.
 Do you have any thoughts on that move away as you suggest to a quicker analysis, but with that being quite so prescriptive about it?

 Mike: Yeah, I could talk all day about the CRAAP test.